KITTY BINEK, Executive Director

 Kathryn is responsible for the annual marketing and development plans for the Aphasia Center.
 A previous owner of a graphic design and marketing firm specializing in advertising and public relations for the non-profit market, Kathryn also designs the Aphasia Center marketing materials.
 She has advanced training in Supported Conversation Techniques from the Aphasia Institute of Toronto, Canada as well as numerous Leadership and Nonprofit Management courses.
 Kathryn’s father acquired aphasia which inspired her to co-found the Aphasia Center.

-SHARON COPENHAVER, Administrative Assistant
+SHARON COPENHAVER, Executive Assistant

 Sharon received a degree in Business and Finance from Texas A&M, and has 20 years of experience in financial services.
 She is responsible for all office-related functions from receivables, payables, database entries, mailings, and committee minutes.
 She is the first friendly voice most people hear when they contact the Aphasia Center.